g45t345rt/DERO-SC-Standards/T345/README.md

-# T345-NFT-Standard (NOT AN ACTUAL TOKEN)
+# T345 Standard (NOT AN ACTUAL TOKEN)

-`DO NOT USE - NOT TESTED - STILL UNDER REVIEW`
+`DO NOT USE - UNDER DEVELOPMENT`

-This NFT Standard uses one Smart Contract for the entire NFT Collection.
+This standard uses one Smart Contract for the entire asset collection.
 The NFT unique id is the SCID() + index number.
 It is not a real asset token.

 ## Features

-- You can verify the authenticity of the NFT Collection with the owner address
-- You can prove that you own the NFT
-- You can transfer/trade the NFT for DERO or any type of Asset Tokens
-- The Smart Contract and NFT metadata are immutable
-- You can burn the NFT - entirely deleted from Smart Contract (not just an empty owner address)
-- Creator can set a percentage of Royalty Fees when an NFT is transfered
-- Creator can set if NFTs can be burned at any time
-- An NFT can be set to soulbound.
-It can't be tranfered after initial transfer.
+TODO

 ## Smart Contract Functions